 Maintenance involves a light touch and minimal product use to define the waves and retain the hair’s natural volume.
 A trim now and then ensures the silhouette stays fresh, and the waves remain unburdened by excess length.

-The top is often combed back smoothly, creating a sleek surface that leads to the longer, damp tendrils at the back.
-This look plays on the contrast between the structured, almost sculptural quality of the top and the unrestrained, casual fall of the hair at the back.
+Hair is combed back smoothly, forming a sleek surface that flows into longer, damp strands at the back.
+The contrast between the controlled slicked top and the casual fall of the long mullet gives the style its distinct edge.

 Famous Mullets